savoirtech/ktop/README.md

  aetos:ktop

-To exit ktop, press control + c
+To exit ktop: q
+To sort by a different column: < or >
+To reverse sort: r

 Runtime Options: